What is child labor and how can we end it?

 Final word

 Child labor is not only a historical issue, it is also a current one.
-It continues to rob children of the joy of their early years, restricts their access to education, reduces their life expectancy, and keeps them in poverty.
+It continues to rob children of the joy of their early years, restricts their access to education, reduces their life expectancy, keeps them in poverty, and is dangerous for their well-being..
 There are several actions that a number of international organizations recommend and promote to help to tackle child labor, including improving child protection mechanisms, using responsible business methods, and helping reporters who attempt to expose those who make use of child labor.
 If all the proposed actions were followed, this would offer a great opportunity to make the world a better place for children and teenagers.